 There are also specific rules covering children working in entertainment.

-- Our parents guide (PDF) gives advice to parents with a child working in the entertainment industry
+- Our parents guide gives advice to parents with a child working in the entertainment industry

 - If you are a producer of entertainment working with a child or young person our guide for producers (PDF) explains your responsibilities towards that individual, including the important role of the child's chaperone.

-We can allow exemption approvals to some organisations putting on non-professional or amateur performances that would normally have to licence individual children taking part, for example, amateur dramatics, operatic societies and dance schools.
-These are issued per performance or for 12 months and the performance must still comply with the law around children in entertainment.
-We provide guidance (PDF) and have an exemptions application form (PDF) organisations need to complete.
+We can allow exemption approvals to some organisations putting on non-professional or amateur performances that would normally have to licence individual children taking part, for example, amateur dramatics, operatic societies, dance schools and organisers of music/drama/dance festivals.
+These are issued per performance/festival or for 12 months and the performance/festival must still comply with the law around children in entertainment.

 Organisations that wish to involve children in their productions should have a child protection policy.
 We have produced guidance to help you write a child protection policy (PDF) for your organisation.